ChuufMaster/COS214_Prac5/README.md

 - [ ] Implementations of Patterns should be in their own folder (E.g. iterator patterns for customers should be in its own folder)
 - [ ] Use Packages in Visual paradigm to separate the different patterns so that the Over aring UMl does not get too large
+- [ ] Always add any new folders to [Folders](#folders) and a short description of what the folder contains and what it is supposed to do

 ## Documentation